 How To Adjust Icon Size On Desktop

-Dec 02, 2025 · 13 min read
+13 min read

 Imagine you're giving a presentation and need to quickly share your screen, or perhaps you're assisting someone remotely who struggles with small icons.
 Knowing how to adjust icon sizes can make your desktop more accessible and efficient.
-This article will guide you through the various methods to change icon sizes on both Windows and macOS, offering practical tips and expert advice to optimize your desktop view.
+That said, this article will guide you through the various methods to change icon sizes on both Windows and macOS, offering practical tips and expert advice to optimize your desktop view.
 Let's dive in and discover how to make those icons just right!

 Main Subheading